aerialgiant/handbook/developing-a-career.md

 bonuses or stock as we believe that a big salary is the most efficient form of compensation.
 Everyone in the same role at the same level is paid the same salary.
 All salaries are visible to all employees.

+We use benchmarking data to set the salaries for a role and level.
+We will hold salaries until the market rebounds, if the benchmarking data shows market rates decreasing.
+An employee's salary may decrease if they choose to change roles.

 Reviews
 -------